-More than a dozen years ago, Burmese pythons found their way into the wilds of Florida.
+The first Burmese python found in the wilds of the Everglades was in 1979.
 Once household pets, they had either escaped or were released, and today, after years of breeding, the mainland around Everglades National Park contains tens of thousands of the snakes… which can feast on rare and endangered species.